 There will be two midterm exams given during the course, as well as a final exam at the end of the course.
 These tests are designed give you the opportunity to demonstrate how well you understand the material.
-The first midterm exam will be made available on the course Moodle at the end of class (8:50 AM Eastern Time) on Wednesday, Sept.
-23rd and is due at the beginning of class (8:00 AM Eastern Time) on Friday, Sept.
-25th at 5:00 PM Eastern Time.
-The second will be distributed at the end of class (8:50 AM Eastern Time) on Monday, Nov.
-2nd and is due at the beginning of class (8:00 AM Eastern Time) on Wednesday, Nov.
-4th At 5:00 PM Eastern Time.
-The final exam will be made available on the course Moodle on Tuesday, Dec.
-3rd at 5:00 PM Eastern Time.
+All of these exams will be take-home exams.
+The first will be made available on the course Moodle at the end of class (11:50 AM Eastern Time) on Wednesday, Oct.
+6th and is due on Friday, Oct.
+8th at 5:00 PM Eastern Time.
+The second will be made available on the Moodle at the end of class (11:50 AM Eastern Time) on Wednesday, Nov.
+17th and is due on Friday, Nov.
+19th at 5:00 PM Eastern Time.
+The final exam will be made available on the course Moodle on Tuesday, Dec 14th at 8:00 AM Eastern Time and is due by 8:00 PM Eastern Time on Thursday, Dec.
+16th at 5:00 PM Eastern Time.
 As with homework assignments, you will turn in your work on each completed exam in PDF format via an upload link on the course Moodle page.